andweeb/presence.nvim/README.md

 ## Troubleshooting
 * Ensure that Discord is running
-* Ensure that your Neovim version is on 0.5
+* Ensure that your Neovim version is 0.5 or higher
 * Ensure Game Activity is enabled in your Discord settings
 * Enable logging and inspect the logs after opening a buffer
     * Set the [`log_level`](#lua) setup option or [`g:presence_log_level`](#viml) to `"debug"`
     * Load a file and inspect the logs with `:messages`
-* If there is a `Failed to get Discord IPC socket` error, your particular OS may not yet be supported
+* If there is a `Failed to determine Discord IPC socket` error, your particular OS may not yet be supported
     * If you don't see an existing [issue](https://github.com/andweeb/presence.nvim/issues) or [card](https://github.com/andweeb/presence.nvim/projects/1#column-14183588) for your OS, create a prefixed [issue](https://github.com/andweeb/presence.nvim/issues/new) (e.g. `[Void Linux]`)
+* Still not working and need help?
+Create a new [issue](https://github.com/andweeb/presence.nvim/issues)!

 ## Development
 * Clone the repo: `git clone https://github.com/andweeb/presence.nvim.git`